Finnish Lapphund

 Are Finnish Lapphunds good with children?

-Yes, they are known for their gentle and patient nature, making them excellent family dogs.
+Yes, they are known for their gentle, patient, and friendly temperament, making them excellent family dogs.

 Are they easy to train?

-They are intelligent and eager to please, though they can be independent thinkers at times.
+They are intelligent and eager to please, though they can be independent thinkers, so positive reinforcement is key.

 View Official FCI Standard